-- 4. A student who, before matriculating in a Faculty, has completed a period of study in another University or Institution of Higher or Further Education, or has alternative accredited study, may be deemed by the Dean of that Faculty to have gained up to 120 credits for courses passed in each year of study in that institution up to a maximum of 240 credits.
-For a student admitted to the part-time evening degree programme a maximum of only 180 credits may be awarded in recognition of prior study. - 5.
+- 5. A student who, before matriculating in a Faculty, has completed a period of study in another University or Institution of Higher or Further Education, or has alternative accredited study or experience may be deemed by the Dean of that Faculty to have gained up to 120 credits for courses passed in each year of study in that institution up to a maximum of 240 credits.
+For a student admitted to a General degree a maximum of only 180 credits may be awarded in recognition of prior study. - 6.
 A candidate for an Honours degree, who has obtained appropriate Advanced Level, Advanced Higher or equivalent passes, may be offered entry with advanced standing.
-Such candidates may be awarded up to 120 credits towards a particular degree programme by the relevant Dean. - 6.
-In the case of students eligible for admission under 4 above, the Head of School in consultation with the Dean of the Faculty shall determine the programme and module prerequisites that are deemed to have been fulfilled by prior study. - 7.
+Such candidates may be awarded up to 120 credits towards a particular degree programme by the Dean of the relevant Faculty. - 7.
+In the case of students eligible for admission under 5 above, the Head of School in consultation with the Dean of the relevant Faculty shall determine the programme and module prerequisites that are deemed to have been fulfilled by prior study. - 8.
 For students registered on an accredited overseas educational programme, a period of study at a foreign university will form an integral and compulsory part of the degree programme.